tonyho/app-framework-binder/doc/afb-bindings-writing.md

 > calling **afb_daemon_broadcast_event** to keep **object** available
 > after function returns.

-Event name received by listeners is prefixed with plugin name.
+Event name received by listeners is prefixed with binding name.
 So when a change occurs after a move, the reason is **move** and every clients receive an event **tictactoe/move**.

 > Note that nothing is said about case sensitivity of event names.
-> However, the event is always prefixed with the name that the plugin
+> However, the event is always prefixed with the name that the binding
 > declared, with the same case, followed with a slash /.
 > Thus it is safe to compare event using a case sensitive comparison.